elhe4446/Sydkap/README.md

 # Sydkap
-codes for ICESat-2 files on Sydkap Glacier
+Codes for ICESat-2 files on Sydkap Glacier